yota-na/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please indicate your favorite game.

 # List of place
-- mamemame saisai
+- valorant
-- Gusto
+- apex